What is Chapter 13?

 Your first payment is due the first of every month (For example: if you filed your petition with the court on June 15th, your first payment is due on July 1st).
 All payments should be made payable to Isabel C. Balboa and should include your full name and your bankruptcy case number.
-All payments must be by money order, cashier’s check, or certified checks only, and must be legible.
+All payments must be by money order, cashier’s check, or certified funds, and must be legible.
 The trustee also accepts electronic payment through ePay (click here to learn more).
 No other form of electronic payments are accepted by the Trustee.
 The Trustee’s office does not accept hand-delivered payments, cash payments, personal checks or bank by phone.
 The Trustee does accept ePay (sign up required) Do not overnight your payments as your payments go to a Post Office lock box and there is no one there to sign for them.
 All payments must be sent to:

 Isabel C. Balboa

 P.O.
 Box 1978

 Can I have my Trustee payment taken from my employment check?